gem5bootcamp/latin-america-2024/slides/02-Using-gem5/03-traffic-generators.md

 ## Step 1: Create a test board for SimpleMemory

+Starting from the skeleton code provided in `/workspaces/latin-america-2024/materials/02-Using-gem5/03-traffic-generators/memory-test.py`, write code to create memory traces using the linear generator.

 Use the `TestBoard` instead of the `SimpleBoard` for this experiment.
 See [`TestBoard`](/gem5/src/python/gem5/components/boards/test_board.py) for hints.